matomo-org/developer-documentation/docs/3.x/generated/Piwik/Widget/WidgetConfig.md

 <a name="getAction" id="getAction"></a>
 ### `getAction()`

+Get the currently set action.

 #### Signature

-- It does not return anything.
+- It returns a `string` value.

 <a name="setparameters" id="setparameters"></a>
 <a name="setParameters" id="setParameters"></a>